qr-mint/terminal/readme.md

 ### Using the API

-The Terminal Game API is already integrated with our game [@apocalypton_bot](https://t.me/apocalypton_bot), which will be released soon.
+The Terminal Game API is already integrated with our game [@apocalypton_bot](https://t.me/apocalypton_bot), [@QRMint_bot](https://t.me/QRMint_bot), [WEB QRMint](https://qr-mint.net), which will be released soon.
 This API can be used not only for Telegram Mini Apps but also for other applications requiring payment system integration.

 ### Benefits